Mount Edziza: Pillow Ridge Formation

 The Pillow Ridge Formation is restricted to Pillow Ridge and Tsekone Ridge on Mount Edziza's northwestern flank, both of which are glaciovolcanic in origin.
 Pillow Ridge is a nearly 4 km long, northwesterly-trending ridge of basaltic pillow lava, pillow breccia, tuff breccia and dikes.
 Its upper surface is sparsely covered by trachyte of the Edziza Formation whereas the western edge of the ridge overlaps with a large flow of Edziza trachyte.
 Tsekone Ridge is an isolated volcanic pile adjacent to Pillow Ridge consisting of basaltic pillow lava and tuff breccia that has been cut by vertical north-trending feeder dikes.
 This ridge is elliptical in structure, containing a nearly 2 km long, north–south trending axis.
 Nearly surrounding Tsekone Ridge are trachyte flows of the Edziza Formation which is slightly younger than the Pillow Ridge Formation.

-Fission track dating of apatite from partially fused granitic xenoliths (Note: Xenoliths are rock fragments that become enveloped in a larger rock during the latter's development and solidification.) in contaminated Pillow Ridge Formation basalt has yielded ages of 0.9 ± 0.3 million years and 0.8 ± 0.25 million years.
+Fission track dating of apatite from partially fused granitic xenoliths (Note: Xenoliths are rock fragments that become enveloped in a larger mass of originally molten rock.) in contaminated Pillow Ridge Formation basalt has yielded ages of 0.9 ± 0.3 million years and 0.8 ± 0.25 million years.
 In contrast, potassium–argon dating has yielded an anomalously old age of 5.9 ± 0.9 million years which is inconsistent with the ages of the underlying and overlying formations.
 This date being much older than the fission track dates most likely results from contamination and introduction of excess argon from the partially fused granitic and gneissic xenoliths in Pillow Ridge Formation basalt.